New 2020 Honda Jazz hybrid set for summer launch in Europe

 Finally, Honda is fitting the new Jazz with a wide array of safety equipment, including collision-mitigation braking, day and night pedestrian and cyclist detection, adaptive cruise control and lane-keeping assistance.

 In addition to the standard five-door hatchback, there's a rugged 'Crosstar' variant, similar to other SUV-styled superminis such as the Ford Fiesta Active and Hyundai i20.
-It's not yet known if this version of the new Jazz will be offered in the UK, though.
+In January 2020, it was confirmed that this version will be offered in Europe alongside the regular hatchback.

-The Japanese manufacturer is lagging behind its rivals in the push towards electrification: the only other hybrid model it offers in the UK is the CR-V Hybrid SUV, which launched last year.
-More recently, it unveiled the pure-electric Honda e city car, which is set to arrive in the early stages of 2020.
+The Japanese manufacturer is lagging behind its rivals in the push towards electrification: the only other hybrid model it offers in the UK is the CR-V Hybrid SUV, which launched in late 2018.
+More recently, it unveiled the pure-electric Honda e city car, which arrived in early 2020.